 THE END?
 A NEW APPROACH

-Since the late 2000 the atmosphere around the RLD began to deteriorate (the Netherlands at that time was under the rule of the Calvinist Prime Ministry Jan Peter Balkenende).
+Since the first decade of the 21st century the atmosphere around the RLD began to deteriorate (the Netherlands at that time was under the rule of the Calvinist Prime Ministry Jan Peter Balkenende).
 But this seemingly charming, touted as the safest place in Amsterdam (due to the intense police scrutiny) district has long enjoyed a bad reputation.
 The first warning to the public opinion was a series of murders of prostitutes, which took place in the 50s and 60s.
 What is more, the authorities have long been aware that crime flourishes in the district, and many erotic clubs (as already mentioned “Casa Rosso” and “Banana Bar”) and coffeeshops are engaged in dirty money laundering.

 Club for adults

 For this reason in 2007 the so called Coalition Project 1012 was passed by the city authorities.
-Its aim is to “reconquer the heart of the city and bring it back to Amsterdammers” (as the counselor Lodewijk Asscher, the present vice prime minister, said).
+Its aim is to “reconquer the heart of the city and bring it back to Amsterdammers” – as the counselor Lodewijk Asscher, in 2012-2017 the vice prime minister, said.
 The project envisages that within 10 years the number of “red windows” (in 2007 – 477) will be reduced to half, and that 26 coffeeshops will be closed up to 2015, as well as some clubs for adults.
 The plan of closing “Casa Rosso” and “Banana Bar” was finally left.
 Because the plan has been implemented systematically, and the city buys the property of many crime families, the zone of legal prostitution and distribution of drugs is shrinking significantly.
 In the picture” in the coffeeshop.

 The area of the Oude Kerk is going to be totally free of “red windows”, as well as the periphery: De Pijp (totally) and partly the district Singelgebbied.
 Window prostitution is ultimately permitted in the area of Oude Nieuwstraat and Oudezijds Achterburgwal.